 Most residents consider it a tourist trap, but that doesn’t lessen its pull any on both visitors and natives alike.
 Part shopping, part dining, Quincy Market and Faneuil Hall Marketplace is always a bustling center of the city.
 It is just steps from most anywhere downtown, including Government Center, the Boston Harbor, and the North End, making it a perfect – yet busy – spot for lunch.

 It’s a car.
 It’s a boat.
-It’s…yes, both.
+It’s…yes, both, a Duck Tour.
 These World War II-style amphibious vehicles are the perfect way to tour the city.
 On land, you’ll see the State House, Bunker Hill, and Newbury Street.
 By sea, you’ll get a picture-perfect view of Boston and Cambridge from the Charles River.

 AddressNorth End, Boston, MA, USA

 Here you’ll find the city’s Little Italy, with a bevy of Italian restaurants, bakeries, and coffee shops lining the cramped streets.
 Ask any number of people for recommendations, and you’re liable to get different answers from everyone.
-Truth is, you really can’t go wrong, particularly on a sultry summer evening, when this neighborhood comes alive.
+Truth is, you really can’t go wrong in the North End, particularly on a sultry summer evening, when this neighborhood comes alive.

 Can’t score Red Sox tickets?
 No problem.
 You can still get to Fenway Park, even when the team isn't playing.
 The Sox give tours of the nearly 100-year-old ballpark daily, affording you the opportunity to go places in the park you normally wouldn’t on game day.
 Hint: Try the tour when the Sox are out of town.
 On game days, the visit can be shorter than normal.